Marginally-Stable Thermal Equilibria of Rayleigh-B\'enard Convection: Properties of Thermally Equilibrated States

 MSTE for large $\Ra$ tend to have a diverse combination of marginal modes.
 In every case, the $k_x = 1.5\pi$ mode is included.
 In Figure~\ref{fig:kx_marginals} we give the wavenumbers $k_x$ of marginal modes.
 Adjacent pairs of marginal modes are common but not ubiquitous.
 Like $k_x = 6\pi, \, 6.5\pi$ and $k_x=23.5\pi, \, 24\pi$ for the $\Ra=10^9$ MSTE, these are due to the discretization of wavenumbers from our domain of width 4.
 We think of the pairs of modes as acting together as part of a single maximum of the growth rate as a function of the wavenumber.
 When wavenumbers are adjacent, we plot them in the same color and denote the larger mode with an x and the smaller with a +.
 For $\Ra \geq 10^6$, a second branch of marginal modes is shown in light green.
 Least-squares regression gives $\max\{k_x\} \propto \Ra^{0.300}$ with $R^2 = 0.998$ for this maximum branch.
+This relationship does not appear to be asymptotic.
+If we consider only those MSTE whose $\Ra \geq 10^8$, we observe $\max\{k_x\} \sim \Ra^{1/3}$ in agreement with classical scaling arguments.
 For large $\Ra$, the advective fluxes of this maximum branch compensate for the strongly peaked diffusive flux in the thin boundary layers.
 At $\Ra \geq 10^8$, a third branch appears (shown in blue), splitting the widening gap between the other two.
 For these points regression gives $k_x \propto \Ra^{0.155}$ with $R^2 = 0.988$.
 The blue branch is associated with moderately wide advection profiles, filling a niche in the total flux by uniting the thin profiles of the maximum branch with those of the bulk-domain-oriented minimum branch.

 The largest marginal wavenumber $\max \{ k_x \}$ (represented by the light green branch in Figure~\ref{fig:kx_marginals}) serves as an inverse minimum length scale in the $x$ direction.
 The finest vertical structures in $\overline{T}(z)$ appear near the boundaries, requiring more basis functions (resolution) at large $\Ra$.
 Naturally, this provides a complementary minimum length scale for $z$.
 We define the boundary layer height $\delta$ as the distance from the boundary where $\partial_z \overline{T}$ equals zero, i.e.,